Kentucky – Indiana Estate Planning Attorneys Answer Frequently Asked Questions

 What is estate planning?

-An estate is all the property owned by an individual, including real estate, bank accounts, stocks, securities, life insurance policies, retirement plans, and personal property including autos, jewelry, artwork, etc. Estate planning is the creation of legal documents that articulate the wishes of the owner in case of incapacity or death, and includes the funding and titling of ownership documents of all the assets, in conformance with the estate plan.
+An estate is all the property owned by an individual, including real estate, bank accounts, stocks, securities, life insurance policies, retirement plans, and personal property including autos, jewelry, artwork, etc. Estate planning is the creation of legal documents by a Louisville probate lawyer that articulate the wishes of the owner in case of incapacity or death, and includes the funding and titling of ownership documents of all the assets, in conformance with the estate plan.

 Can an existing estate plan be changed?